jsmoriss/screenshot-machine-shortcode/readme.txt

 * `dimension="1920x1080"` - screenshot size 1920x1080 pixels.
 * `dimension="1024xfull"` - full page screenshot with width equals to 1024 pixels (can be pretty long).

-days="{cache expiration}" is a number of days that a screenshot should be used before a new one is created (default is 14).
+The days="{cache expiration}" attribute value is a number of days that a screenshot should be used before a new one is created (default is 14).

-wait="{ms}" is a number of milliseconds to wait before capturing the screenshot (default is 200).
+The wait="{ms}" attribute value is a number of milliseconds to wait before capturing the screenshot (default is 200).

-click="{css selector}", hide="{css selectors}", and select="{css selector}" values are CSS class and/or id selectors.
+The click="{css selector}", hide="{css selectors}", and select="{css selector}" attribute values are CSS class and/or id selectors.
 For example:

 * `click=".button-close"` - click this CSS class container before taking a screenshot.
 * `hide=".add-banner1,.add-banner2"` - hide this CSS class container before taking a screenshot.
 * `select="table.table:nth-child(3) > tbody:nth-child(2) > tr:nth-child(15)"` - take a screenshot only of this CSS container.

-The title="{title}" is a text string for the image alt and anchor title attributes.
+The title="{title}" attribute value is a text string for the image alt and anchor title attributes.

-The link="{yes|no}" value will determine if the image is linked to the web page URL or not.
+The link="{yes|no}" attribute value will determine if the image is linked to the web page URL or not.

-The target="{name}" opens the link in that target (default is "_blank").
+The target="{name}" attribute opens the link in that target (default is "_blank").
 An empty string, "_self", "_top", "_parent", or an HTML frame are other possible values.

-The refresh="{yes|no}" value includes javascript to retry the image every second until it's available (for a maximum of 10 seconds).
+The refresh="{yes|no}" attribute value includes javascript to retry the image every second until it's available (for a maximum of 10 seconds).

-= SSM Example Shortcode: =
+= SSM Shortcode Example: =

 <pre>&#91;ssm key="abc123" url="https://google.com/" dimension="800x600"&#93;</pre>